rodrigoechaide/-insecure-registries-docker-role/README.md

 ```

+Variables explanation:

+* `url` Docker registry URL
+* `login` Boolean variable which specify if a docker login is needed or not to the specified registry
+* `user` If `login` is true, specify registry user to login with.
+A good way to specify this value would be with Ansible Vault.
+If `login` is false there is no need to specify this variable.
+* `pass` If `login` is true, specify registry pass to login with.
+A good way to specify this value would be with Ansible Vault.
+If `login` is false there is no need to specify this variable.
+* `cert` Boolean variable which indicates if the specified registry uses https along with a self-signed certificate or if it just only uses http
+* `cert_file_url` If `cert` is true, specify `cert_file_url` in order to download the self-signed certificate into `docker_certs_path`

-Variables can be modified as needed.
-Also insecure_docker_registries dictionary can contain as many registries as needed and a good practice is to name each registry as registry_01, registry_02 and so on but any name can be configured.
+Variables can be modified as needed. `insecure_docker_registries` dictionary can contain as many registries as needed and a good practice is to name each registry as registry_01, registry_02 and so on but any name could be configured.

 Dependencies
 ------------